jalkwefrgerged/scratch/README.md

-Bank monitoring flagged three categories of cash-related activity during 2025: Structured Cash Deposits, Large Cash Deposits (including ATM deposits), and associated Cash-In/Wire-Out transactions.
+Bank monitoring flagged two categories of cash-related activity during the review period: Structured Cash Deposits and Large Cash Deposits made through ATMs.

-The structured cash-deposit alert was triggered by two deposits made on consecutive business days at the same Bank of America financial-center ATM (3120 W Grant Line Rd, Tracy, CA):
+Transactions that triggered the alerts

+Structured Cash Deposits
+• 11-Mar-2025 — cash deposit $5,235
+• 11-Mar-2025 — cash deposit $100
+• 12-Mar-2025 — cash deposit $4,700

+Large Cash Deposits
+• 31-Jan-2025 — cash deposit $5,800
+• 06-Feb-2025 — cash deposit $3,000
+• 24-Feb-2025 — cash deposit $2,900
-	-	30-Apr-2025 — cash deposit $4,050
+• 28-Feb-2025 — cash deposit $3,500
-	-	01-May-2025 — cash deposit $8,000
+• 29-Mar-2025 — cash deposit $3,000

-These deposits represent a single occurrence with no similar sub-48-hour patterns elsewhere in the customer’s history.
-The transactions occurred at the same location within normal business hours, indicating customer convenience rather than efforts to evade reporting thresholds or conceal funds.

-Separately, large-cash-deposit alerts were triggered by the following transactions:
-	-	27-Jan-2025 — cash deposit $5,500
+• 01-Apr-2025 — cash deposit $4,000
-	-	18-Mar-2025 — cash deposit $5,000
+• 03-Apr-2025 — cash deposit $3,000
-	-	30-Apr-2025 — cash deposit $4,050
+• 30-Apr-2025 — cash deposit $3,000
+• 02-May-2025 — cash deposit $2,600
+• 23-May-2025 — cash deposit $4,500
+• 28-May-2025 — cash deposit $2,800
-	-	01-May-2025 — cash deposit $8,000
+• 30-May-2025 — cash deposit $3,400
-	-	18-Jun-2025 — cash deposit $11,000
+• 10-Jun-2025 — cash deposit $5,500

-These deposits total $33,550 over approximately six months, a moderate and reasonable sum.
-They primarily funded outgoing wires that separately triggered the Cash-In/Wire-Out alert:
-	-	11-Jun-2025 — wire $8,300 to Dongguan Hanyu Apparel
-	-	20-Jun-2025 — wire $11,000 to Dongguan Hanyu Apparel

-Open-source research revealed that the customer is the registered agent for emmy.boutique LLC, located at the customer’s address.
-Given the business’s name, it likely sells clothing, supporting the legitimacy of wires sent to Dongguan Hanyu Apparel in Hong Kong, a non-high-risk jurisdiction, as ordinary inventory purchases.
-The timing and amounts of the cash deposits align closely with these wires, demonstrating a direct flow of funds from deposits to a known business counterparty.

-A sampling of additional inflows and outflows further illustrates the nonsuspicious nature of account activity.
-The customer repeatedly receives ACH payroll deposits, notably recurring child support payments of $284, such as on 13-Jun-2025.
-They also receive ACH credits from Square Inc., including $1,300 and $41 on 17-Mar-2025, consistent with small business transactions.
-Outflows primarily include routine wires such as the $8,300 wire to Dongguan Hanyu Apparel noted above, along with regular online banking debit card payments, such as $103 on 18-May-2025.
+The structured cash deposits made on 11–12 March 2025 totaled $10,035, triggering the structured deposit alert.
+This was the only sub-48-hour period during the six-month review where cash deposits collectively exceeded the $10,000 reporting threshold.
+All other deposits occurred individually, separated by intervals of at least four days, indicating no ongoing structuring pattern.

+Although the review period includes thirteen large cash deposits totaling approximately $47,000, these transactions are not egregious in terms of frequency or size.
+Each deposit remained well below the $10,000 threshold, occurred sporadically, and appeared aligned with regular, routine financial activities.
+Furthermore, these cash deposits primarily funded consistent outflows via ACH payments, demonstrating ordinary financial activity rather than suspicious accumulation or rapid cycling of funds.

+Outflows were predominantly ACH-driven, including significant recurring payments to known creditors, such as $5,000 paid to American Express on 18-Mar-2025 and another $5,000 payment on 20-Jun-2025.
+These transactions illustrate routine personal expenditures rather than irregular or unexplained payments.

+Additional inflows to the account include an ACH payroll deposit of $779 from AGCO on 28-Feb-2025, as well as a check deposit for $3,100 annotated with “rent” on 09-Jun-2025.
+These legitimate and documented sources further illustrate ordinary personal financial management.

-Across all reviewed activity, there are no indicators of suspicious financial behaviors such as repeated structuring patterns, rapid cycling, layering, concealment attempts, or transfers involving unfamiliar or high-risk counterparties.
-The documented transactions collectively reflect ordinary, legitimate personal and business cash management.
+Across all reviewed activity, no indicators of suspicious financial behavior—such as repeated structuring cycles or dealings with unfamiliar or high-risk counterparties—were identified.
+The transactions collectively reflect ordinary and legitimate personal cash management.